 Pre-Baptismal Anointing– Olive oil is blessed and then applied by the priest to the various members of the child’s body: hands, feet, ears, mouth, in order to dedicate them to the service of Christ.

-· Note: Traditionally the baptism was through complete immersion of the infant.
+Note: Traditionally the baptism is through complete immersion of the infant.
 The immersion in water symbolizes death, since a person cannot live long under water.
-Through baptism we share mysteriously in Christ's death.
-The baptized person rises out of the baptismal font a new person, cleansed of every sin.
+Through baptism we share mysteriously in Christ’s death.
+The baptized person risesout of the baptismal font a new person, cleansed of every sin.
 The triple immersion symbolizes the three days our Lord spent in the tomb as well as the Holy Trinity.

 New White Garment (or a white cloth) – The new clothes signify the entirely new life that we receive after we are “buried with Jesus in his death” (Rom.
 6:4).
 The white robe expresses the purity of the soul that has been washed from sin.

 A candle is lit and a prayer is said that the newly baptized will “shine brightly with the light of faith and of good works.”
 Baptism remains the sacrament of entrance into light.
 It opens the eyes of the soul to see Christ, the light of the world (John 1: 19).